nikolasburk/support-challenges-ryan/challenge-6/README.md

 ### Message

 Hey everyone!
-It's great that you all have so much love for Prisma and you constantly keep in touch with us for any issues you're facing or any Feature Requests that you have, but just a friendly reminder that we promote more gender neutral words like `people`, `folks` or `everyone`, just like I wrote here!
+It's great that you all have so much love for Prisma and you constantly keep in touch with us for any issues you're facing or any Feature Requests that you have, but just a friendly reminder that we promote gender neutral words like `people`, `folks` or `everyone`, just like I wrote here!
 We want everyone to have a healthy conversation and using `guys` doesn't promote that.
 Thank you everyone for understanding and I hope we all have a great time helping each other here and grow our community in leaps and bounds!

 ### Contact point